Chase Ink Preferred Card

 - The Ink Preferred earns the highest possible rewards on your advertising and shipping purchases.
 You'll earn 3x Ultimate Rewards points, valued at 5.1 cents per dollar.
 This is higher reward rate than you can get from any other card, although some people might prefer to earn a different type of reward currency. .

 - This card can be the best card for paying your cell phone bill.
-You'll earn 3x Ultimate Rewards points, valued at 5.1 cents per dollar, and you'll get automatic cell phone protection.
-But, you'll only receive coverage for employee's phones, not family members'.
+You'll earn 3x Ultimate Rewards points, valued at 5.1 cents per dollar, and get automatic cell phone protection.
+But you'll only receive coverage for additional lines if they belong to employees, not family members'.
 Get Free Cell Protection from these Credit Cards.

 - The Ink Cash card is a better option for other telecommunication purchases.
 It earns 5x Ultimate Rewards points, rather than 3x points.
 However, since it can sometimes be hard to get both cards, your advertising and shipping purchases will determine which version makes the most sense for you.
 Other credit card options top out at 5% back.

-- This card earns the highest rewards of any card for travel purchases.
+- This card earns the highest rewards of any card for travel purchases (other than airfare).
 You'll earn 3x Ultimate Rewards points, valued at 5.1 cents per dollar.
-This is better than you can earn with any other card, except for airfare purchases on the Amex Platinum card.
+This is better than you can earn with any other card.
 You can get the same reward rate with the Sapphire Reserve card.
-For people who don't spend a lot of money on online advertising and shipping, and are looking for a full featured Ultimate Rewards card, the Sapphire Reserve is usually the better option, because of its bonus rewards on restaurant spending, and airport lounge access.
 Best Credit Cards for Travel Spending.

-- You'll only earn bonus rewards on the first $150,000 worth of bonus category purchases each year.
+- Bonus rewards are capped to the first $150,000 worth of bonus category purchases every year.

 - You don't want to use this card for your everyday spending.
 You'll earn higher rewards from a good general-purpose reward card.
 Get a Great General Purpose Reward Card and Use It for All of Your Spending.